Skip to main content

 “Your focus on small commercial lines aligns with my experience in SME portfolio reviews.”

-Insurance is regulated.
-Mention underwriting checks, documentation discipline or licensing progress.
+Insurance is a regulated industry.
+Mention underwriting checks, documentation discipline, or licensing progress to show you understand compliance.
 It signals maturity beyond sales ambition.

 See a practical example